 Look for products certified by independent third-party certification bodies like NSF International (NSF) or other organizations accredited by the American National Standards Institute (ANSI).
 Certifications are proof that product claims can be trusted.
 Products are certified to reduce specific contaminants or to improve aesthetics such as taste or odor, so it’s important for consumers to know what their needs are when shopping.
 When considering a countertop filter or any type of filtration device, consumers should read packaging carefully.
 There is a difference between “certified to NSF/ANSI standards” and “tested to or meets NSF/ANSI standards.”
 The latter may be true of uncertified products, but they cannot use the NSF mark or imply that the product is certified by NSF if they have not been tested and approved by NSF.

 Best for Fluoride Removal: RKIN AlcaPure Zero Installation Purifier Reverse Osmosis Countertop Water Filter

-Some studies suggest that high levels of fluoride in drinking water can be a danger to one’s health, as it can damage teeth and weaken bones.
+Some studies suggest that high levels of fluoride in drinking water can damage teeth and weaken bones.
 Fortunately, there are certain water filters that can remove most of the fluoride present in tap water.
-This model, in particular, does an excellent job of that, claiming to remove up to 95 percent of fluoride and up to 99 percent of other contaminants from tap water.
+This model, in particular, does an excellent job of that, as the company claims it removes up to 95 percent of fluoride and up to 99 percent of other contaminants from tap water.